nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![ParserClassUML](diagrams/ParserClassUML.png)

 The parser parses the description of the command.
-It first checks the number of parameters entered is correct and calls the validator class to validate the parameters, and then returns a command if the validation is successful.
+It calls the validator class to validate the parameters, and then returns a command if the validation is successful.

 ![ParserUML](diagrams/ParserUML.png)